uw-dims/dims-finalreport/docs/source/recommendations.rst

 ----------------------------------

-As much as possible, standardize on a small and manageable number of base operating systems and versions.
-Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for comparability of installed components and subcomponents, be they package contents, libraries, or supported programs and utilities.
+As much as possible, standardize on a small and manageable number of base operating systems and versions, and strive to keep up with the most recent release (and perhaps one previous release) to avoid supporting too many disparate features and one-off workarounds.
+Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for compatability of sub-components, be they programs, libraries, or add-ons and utilities.

 While this recommendation sounds simple, it is not.
 This task is made difficult by the choices of supported base operating system(s) made by each of the open